roz92/colonialArchitecture/README.md

 # Colonial Architecture Webapplication
-A web application build to crowdsource images of colonial architecture in Indonesia for MSc thesis in Information Sciences.
+A web application build to crowdsource images of colonial architecture in Indonesia for a MSc thesis in Information Sciences.

 ## Getting Started
 ```